MountStonne/CMSC6950_Windrose/README.md

 ## Introduction
 A wind rose is a graphic tool to describe the wind speed and direction distribution at a particular location.

-Windrose, a Python library to implement wind analysis, will be used to plot windroses and fit Weibull probability density functions.
+Windrose, a Python library to implement wind analysis, will be used to plot wind roses and fit Weibull probability density functions.

 Windrose package link: https://github.com/python-windrose/windrose